cheshirecatalyst/political-twitter/README.md

 http://sferik.github.io/twitter/

 Follow Installation Guide
-And follow the link to register your app with twitter
+And to register your app with twitter
+Place the required keys into the app.rb

+then type
+ruby app.rb